Demoralizing Tooth Loss Causes These 3 Top Emotional Effects

 Demand on the Rise for Tooth Replacement Alternatives

 Most recent surveys of those with missing teeth show a demand for more options when it comes to tooth replacement.
 Unfortunately, barring an instance where a person has thousands of dollars at their disposal, the dental care options just haven’t been there.

-A fairly new option for those looking to fill in gaps caused by missing teeth as well as brighten their smile is Press On Veneers™.
-The veneers hold to and cover all the remaining teeth when you smile and talk.
+A fairly new option for those looking to fill in gaps caused by missing teeth, as well as brighten their smile, is Press On Veneers™.
+The veneers hold to and cover all the remaining teeth, and you can once again smile and talk comfortably as you used to.